 Is it safe to connect SharePoint Online to an on-premises SQL Server?

-Yes — using the On-Premises Data Gateway.
-The gateway creates a secure outbound tunnel from your network to Power Platform.
-No inbound firewall rules or public SQL port exposure is required.
-Use a managed identity for the gateway service account.
-Install the gateway on two servers for redundancy.
+Yes, you can use the On-Premises Data Gateway.
+This gateway creates a secure outbound tunnel from your network to Power Platform.
+It does not need inbound firewall rules or public SQL port exposure.

 Do I need custom development to connect SharePoint and SQL Server?